-The Board's policy is to delegate the ordinary management of the company to the executive bodies and the management team and to concentrate on its general supervisory function, the approval of basic operating quidelines and strategies and on decisions that are highly relevant to the interests of the company.
+The Board's policy is to delegate the ordinary management of the company to the executive bodies and the management team and to concentrate on its general supervisory function, the approval of basic operating guidelines and strategies and on decisions that are highly relevant to the interests of the company.

-OFFICIAL ANNEX STANDARD FORM OF ANNEX I TO CNMV CIRCULAR 7/2015 OF 22 DECEMBER In particular, the Board has expressly reserved (art.
+In particular, the Board has expressly reserved (art.
 5 of the Board of Directors Regulations), on a non-delegable basis, certain direct responsibilities to be exercised only by it:

-- a) Approval of the general policies and strategies of the company and the group, in particular: - Approval of the strategic or business plan of the company and its group, as well as the annual budget and management objectives, and monitoring of the degree of compliance therewith throughout the year. - II.
-Approval of the investment and funding policy. - III.
-Approval of the definition of the structure of the corporate group. - IV.
-Approval of the Corporate Governance Policy. - V. Approval of the Corporate Responsibility Policy. - VI.
-Approval of the policy on the remuneration and assessment of senior executives. - VII.
-Approval of the policy for control and management of the principal risks of the company and of the group, and knowledge and periodic monitoring of internal control, prevention and reporting systems.
+a) Approval of the general policies and strategies of the company and the group, in particular:

+Approval of the strategic or business plan of the company and its group, as well as the annual budget and management objectives, and monitoring of the degree of compliance therewith throughout the year.

+- ii) Approval of the investment and funding policy. - iii) Approval of the definition of the structure of the corporate group. - iv) Approval of the Corporate Governance Policy. - v) Approval of the Corporate Responsibility Policy. - vi) Approval of the policy on the remuneration and assessment of senior executives. - vii) Approval of the policy for control and management of the principal risks of the company and of the group, and knowledge and periodic monitoring of internal control, prevention and reporting systems.